aabaniel/ZeekData24-AI-Training/README.md

 # ZeekData24 Model Training and Testing

 Source code, Models, and Datasets used in the research paper entitled:
-**Exploratory Data Analysis of UWF-ZeekData24 using Supervised Machine Learning and Deep Learning Techniques** by @aabaniel, @Disavowedd, and @jaybreezy
+**Exploratory Data Analysis of UWF-ZeekData24 using Supervised Machine Learning and Deep Learning Techniques**.

+by @aabaniel, @Disavowedd, and @jaybreezy

 ## Basic Introduction